 We have previously looked the command

-kill to kill process accordin to their names, owners etc. But using only kill command to kill a proccess according to its owner is done with supportive commands like grep.
-In this tutorial we will look more compact and all in one command
+kill to kill process accordion to their names, owners, etc. But using only kill command to kill a process according to its owner is done with supportive commands like grep.
+In this tutorial, we will look more compact and all in one command

 The syntax of the killall command is like below.